KargJonas/nrf24-esp-mesh-network/README.md

 Realistic battery-runtime:   (1.6h + 25.7h)  / 2                     = ~13.7h

 ## Configuration:
 I expect a range of 400-700m between two of the Nrf24 chips and a range of ~8m for the ESP8266s.

+### Plan A:
 The idea is to provide a (pretty slow) LAN network by connecting the Nrf24s with each other and using the ESPs, which would each be physically connected to a NRF, as access points for regular WiFi devices.
 I expect a data transfer speed of around 1-2mBit.

+### Plan B:
+Configure the network as a decentralized chat app with some cool features like file exchange and a node tree, all running on webservers on the ESPs and using either the nRFs or the ESPs (whichever has better connectivity) for data transfer.

 https://tmrh20.github.io/RF24Network<br>